On 25 September 2015, the United Nations approved the Agenda 2030 for sustainable development, with its 17 Sustainable

 • a clear vision of the unsustainability within the current development model was stated, not only at the environmental level, but also in economic and social terms;

 • all States are called upon to contribute to the effort to move the world onto a sustainable path, by defining their own development strategy enabling the achievement of the SDGs, and reporting the results obtained within a process coordinated by the UN;

 • the Agenda’s implementation requires the strong engagement of all members of society, from enterprises to the public sector, from civil society to charitable institutions, and from universities and research centres to the media and cultural organisations.

-Through COIMA Roots, a holistic vision to responsible investment and real estate development and management, COIMA elaborated its strategic approach with sustainability criteria included in its investment strategy.
-It aims to create high quality property assets with sustainable long-term growth, with a preference for real estate with the potential to appreciate over time.
+Through COIMA Roots, a holistic vision for responsible investment and real estate development and management, COIMA takes a strategic approach to sustainability criteria by including it in its investment strategy.
+COIMA aims to create high quality property assets with sustainable long-term value growth.

 COIMA Roots: a holistic vision